couds/react-bulma-components/README.md

 ### V3

-- Currently V3 its in beta.
-You can try it wirh `npm install react-bulma-components@next`.
+- Currently V3 is in beta.
+You can try it with `npm install react-bulma-components@next`.
-- There may be some bugs in this version please be sure to **test** it before using it on you project
+- There may be some bugs in this version please be sure to **test** it before using it on your project

 ### V2 Documentation